 Götterdämmerung: The Fall of Equestria is essentially a long series of these, starting with the death of Celestia and continuing on to the erasing of everything Equestria had achieved.

 Identical Granddaughters: Played with in The Magnificent Six.
 The main characters, Twilight Shine, Firefly, Posey, Surprise and Glory are Twilight Sparkle's, Rainbow Dash's, Fluttershy's, Pinkie Pie's and Rarity's descendants, respectively, and they look like their ancestors so much that Cadence usually expects them to be like their heroic ancestors.
-Only Applejack is the exact same pony as we know in FIM.
+Applejack seems to be this as well, at the start, but is actually the exact same pony as we know in FIM.
 However, though they may look like their ancestors, they are very much different in terms of personality — Posey, for example, is terrified of animals and only wants to be involved with plants.

 Kids Are Cruel: Some foals in Dream Valley seem to enjoy watching the adults (especially Sundance and Cheerilee) suffer.

-Matriarchy: Subverted.
-Although not completely matriarchal, mares have more power than stallions.
+Matriarchy: Zigzagged.
+Although not completely matriarchal, mares have considerably more power than stallions.
 Word of God says that this is mostly due to most stallions ended up turning very violent from the Grogar Wars onwards.

 Moral Guardian: Moondancer.
 She was shocked on seeing Cheerilee (who is a time-lost Equestrian mare) 'naked' (only because she didn't wear a tail-bow).
-This is also the reason why most ponies in Dream Valley dislike her.
+This trait is also the reason why most ponies in Dream Valley dislike Moondancer.

 Oh My Gods!: Most ponies in this universe (who don't worship Alicorns) usually exclaim "Great Horsemaster!"